 Whether your child wants to take the perfect selfie or spend their time documenting the family dog, a great phone camera will give them hours of creative fun.

-If they love to take lots of pics on the go, a camera like the P Smart 2019 with AI photography mode makes it easy to take amazing looking photos for their social media accounts. iPhone SE is also perfect for budding photographers - its single 12-megapixel rear camera has Portrait mode, which places the focus on the subject, Portrait Lighting, and Depth Control.
+iPhone SE is perfect for budding photographers - its single 12-megapixel rear camera has Portrait mode, which places the focus on the subject, Portrait Lighting, and Depth Control.
 It's even got Smart HDR, which recognises faces and relights them for more natural-looking photos.

-The Google Pixel 4a and Pixel 4a 5G take multiple photos at once, with a Top Shot feature that then lets kids pick the one they prefer - handy if you’re usually the photographer in a lengthy shoot.
-They also come with Portrait Mode, perfect for high quality group shots and selfies, and Night Sight for perfect pictures in low light.
+The Google Pixel 4a can take multiple photos at once, with a Top Shot feature that lets kids pick the picture they prefer - handy if you’re usually the photographer in a lengthy shoot.
+This phone also comes with Portrait Mode, which is perfect for high quality group shots and selfies, and Night Sight for perfect pictures in low light.

 An easy-to-use interface

 If you have younger children, you'll know that smaller hands can struggle with large screens.
 The best phones for small children tend to be the ones they can easily hold with one hand, with clear displays for calling and texting.
 Older children, however, may want phones with a larger screen - especially if they’re into watching films or gaming.

 Younger children may need features which let them quickly find their way around their phone.
-The Sony Xperia L4 has a side bar on its display that’s simple to find and allows fast switching between apps, and the Google Pixel 4a with 5G and Pixel 4a both have Google Assistant.
-Just squeeze the side of the phone, ask Google to make a call or send a text, and it’ll do the rest.
+The Google Pixel 4a has Google Assistant, which is simple to use - just squeeze the side of the phone, ask Google to make a call or send a text, and it’ll do the rest.

 Staying safe online